This page is currently under construction - see www.education.ie for current information

 The Leaving Certificate Applied is a two-year Leaving Certificate, available to students who wish to follow a practical or vocationally orientated programme.
 The Leaving Certificate Applied is made up of a range of courses that are structured round three elements: Vocational Preparation, Vocational Education and General Education.
 Read more

-The State Examinations Commission is responsible for the development, assessment, accreditation and certification of the junior certificate and leaving certificate examinations.
+The State Examinations Commission is responsible for the development, assessment, accreditation and certification of the leaving certificate examinations.

 Further education (FE) includes any study after post-primary education that is not part of higher education (that is, not taken as part of an undergraduate or graduate degree).